Lady Hester Stanhope: Life abroad

 In February 1810, Stanhope left Portsmouth with her brother James Hamilton Stanhope, who accompanied her as far as Rhodes.
 Among her entourage were her physician and later biographer Charles Lewis Meryon and her maids Elizabeth Williams and Ann Fry.
 In Rhodes she met Michael Bruce, an adventurer and later MP, who became her lover and travelling companion.
 It is claimed that when the party arrived in Athens, the poet, Lord Byron, a university friend of Bruce's, dived into the sea to greet them.
 Byron later described Stanhope as "that dangerous thing, a female wit", and remarked that she had "a great disregard of received notion in her conversation as well as conduct".
 He later claimed that he chose not to engage in a debate on women's rights with Stanhope (a formidable conversationalist), because "I despise the sex too much to squabble with them."
-From Athens, Stanhope's party travelled on to Constantinople (present-day Istanbul), capital of the Ottoman Empire.
+From Athens, Stanhope's party travelled on to Istanbul, capital of the Ottoman Empire.
 They intended to proceed to Cairo, only recently emerged from the chaos following Napoleon's invasion of Egypt and the international conflicts that followed.

 Journey to the Near and Middle East

 En route to Cairo, the ship encountered a storm and was shipwrecked on Rhodes.
 With all their possessions gone, the party borrowed Turkish clothing.
 Stanhope refused to wear a veil, choosing the garb of a Turkish male: robe, turban and slippers.
 When a British frigate took them to Cairo, she continued to wear clothing which was extremely unorthodox for an English woman: she bought a purple velvet robe, embroidered trousers, waistcoat, jacket, saddle and sabre.
 In this costume she went to greet the Pasha.
-From Cairo she continued her travels in the Middle East.
-Over a period of two years she visited Gibraltar, Malta, the Ionian Islands, the Peloponnese, Athens, Constantinople, Rhodes, Egypt, Palestine, Lebanon and Syria.
+From Cairo she continued her travels, and over a period of two years she visited Gibraltar, Malta, the Ionian Islands, the Peloponnese, Athens, Constantinople, Rhodes, Egypt, Palestine, Lebanon and Syria.
 She refused to wear a veil even in Damascus.
 In Jerusalem, the Church of the Holy Sepulchre was cleared of visitors and reopened in her honour.

-Learning from fortune-tellers that her destiny was to become the bride of a new messiah, she made matrimonial overtures to Ibn Saud, chief of the Wahhabis Arabs (later leader of the First Saudi State).
+Learning from fortune-tellers that her destiny was to become the bride of a new messiah, she made matrimonial overtures to Ibn Saud, chief of the Wahhabi Arabs and leader of the First Saudi State.
 She decided to visit the city of Palmyra, even though the route went through a desert with potentially hostile Bedouins.
 She dressed as a Bedouin and took with her a caravan of 22 camels to carry her baggage.
 Emir Mahannah el Fadel received her and she became known as "Queen Hester."